 HR Heads Breakfast Forum, 22 March 2018

-Thank you to everybody who attended our first Basingstoke Breakfast Forum!
+Thank you to everyone who attended our Coaching Culture Breakfast Forum in Basingstoke.
 Our guest speaker, Kim Newton-Woof, delivered a thought provoking and truly engaging session that was enjoyed by all.
 If you’d like to register for our future events, visit our events page!

 About Kim Newton-Woof

 Kim specialises in working with organisations struggling to bring out the best in their business and its people.
 For more than 15 years, Kim has been helping leaders make sense of and master organisational and personal change.
 Her expertise is in organisation and leadership development, coaching and facilitation; her passion is what’s possible through people.

 With early career success as a teacher, communications expert and project manager, Kim developed her skills as an OD consultant in Higher Education.
 She now works independently in a number of sectors, partnering top teams and their organisations to create small changes with big impact.

 An overview of the Coaching Culture Breakfast Forum